 In addition, the LMA proudly sponsors Landon Threads to provide to the Landon community gently used dress-code items at nominal prices.
 All proceeds fund community service initiatives and need-based financial assistance.

-The signature event of the LMA is Mothers Visiting Day, which each April brings mothers to campus to spend the day with their sons.
+The signature event of the LMA is Mothers Visiting Day, which each fall brings mothers to campus to spend the day with their sons.

 The Landon Fathers Club (LFC)